 At 37°C, in every litre of pure water one can find perhaps 1g of dissolved CO2, and about 0.033g of O2.

 Other gaseous dioxides probably belong in this category, but it is not particularly meaningful to treat them as the chemical relatives of CO2.
 Their chemical properties are starkly different.
 NO2 is also a molecule which features two double-bonded oxygen atoms, but its bonds are at an angle, and it has an unpaired electron which makes it a free radical.
-Like sulfur dioxide (SO2) it is a pungent-smelling toxic gas.
+Like sulphur dioxide (SO2) it is a pungent-smelling toxic gas.
 It is fair to say that chemically CO2 is without peer.

 Another side-effect of treating CO2 as a drug, the "administration and absorption" section is somewhat artificial.
 One does not usually find a clinical need to administer this gas.
 Our patients generate enough of it as it is.